-TIMEOUT (default 15) represents the time between when the global service manager receives requests and starts the observer.
-See Oracle Database Administrator's Guide for the automatic rules for choosing the right region for the global service manager server to start the observer.
-If global service manager servers are not running in this region, the observer is not started.
+TIMEOUT (default 15) represents the time between when the shard director/global service manager receives requests and starts the observer.
+See Using Oracle Sharding for the automatic rules for choosing the right region for the shard director (global service manager) server to start the observer.
+If shard director servers are not running in this region, the observer is not started.